marionettejs/backbone.marionette/readme.md

 The `add` method adds a new callback to be executed later.

-The `setOptions` method stores an options object that is then passed to the callbacks when they are executed.

 The `run` method executes all current callbacks in, using the specified context for each of the callbacks, and supplying the provided options to the callbacks.